A Long Island Child Support Attorney You Can Trust

 Child support is decided by state guidelines described under the Child

-Support Standards Act, which states that support payments are calculated
+Support Standards Act, which states that child support payments are calculated

 as a percentage of the adjusted gross income of the non-custodial parent.